smellyshovel/vue-custom-context-menu/README.md

 #### Transitions

-You can wrap any Context Menu inside the `<transition>` component as you do with any other component.
+You can wrap any Context Menu inside the `<transition>` component as you do with any other components.
 No restrictions here.
-However bear in mind that you can't say the same about `<context-menu-item>`s since those can't be wrapped inside other components
+However bear in mind that you can't say the same about caller-items since those can't be wrapped inside other components (see above)

 ```html
 <!-- OK -->